Scraping Job Listings for Recruitment and Market Intelligence

 Skill Trend Analysis at Market Scale

 Technology trend tracking.
 Build a taxonomy of technologies and skills, then count mention frequency across all scraped listings per time period.
 Track quarter-over-quarter changes to identify emerging and declining technologies.
-In 2026, this analysis consistently surfaces trends like: rising demand for LLM engineering and prompt engineering expertise, sustained strong demand for cloud-native skills (Kubernetes, Terraform, AWS/GCP/Azure), growing requirements for AI safety and alignment experience, and declining demand for legacy technologies as companies modernize.
+In 2026 this analysis consistently surfaces trends like: rising demand for LLM engineering and prompt engineering expertise, sustained strong demand for cloud-native skills (Kubernetes, Terraform, AWS/GCP/Azure), growing requirements for AI safety and alignment experience, and declining demand for legacy technologies as companies modernise.

 Scaling Job Data Collection Operations